apache/plc4x/README.md

 Currently, the project is configured to require the following software when building only the Java parts:

-1. Java 1.8 JDK: For running Maven in general as well as compiling the Java modules `JAVA_HOME` configured to point to that.
-If you also want to build the `plc4c` and `plc4cpp` modules, you will need at least Java 11.
+1. Java 11 JDK: For running Maven in general as well as compiling the Java modules `JAVA_HOME` configured to point to that.
 2. libpcap/WinPcap for raw socket tests in Java or use of `passive-mode` drivers
 3. (Optional) [Graphviz](https://www.graphviz.org/) : For generating the graphs in the documentation
 4. Git (even when working on the source distribution)